adjtomo/seisflows/docs/manual/manual.rst

 The thing that ties everything together is the workflow class.
 Execution of a workflow is equivalent to stepping through the code contained in ``workflow.main``.
 Users are free to customize the available 'inversion' and 'migration' default workflows.

-A number of options exists for system and solver.
-Consider an example from earthquake tomography.
-Under SeisFlows, if the study area expands, users can replace a 3D regional solver with a 3D global solver by changing the 'solver' class.
-When a new computer cluster comes online, users can migrate from, say, the old PBS cluster to the new SLURM cluster by changing the 'system' class.
+A number of options exist for system and solver.
+By isolating the system and solver machinery, users can change from application one to another with relative ease.
+For example, if the study area in an earthquake tomography project expands, users can trade a regional Cartesian solver for a global solver.
+If a PBS cluster goes offline and a SLURM cluster comes online to replace it, users can trade the PBS system interface for a SLURM system interface.
+A selection of ready-to-go system and solver interfaces are provided within the main package.

 Users can also choose from various pre-processing and post-processing options.
 In our terminology, pre-processing consists of signal processing operations on seismic traces prior to the gradient computation.
-Post-processing consists of regularization or image processing operations after the gradient computation.
+Post-processing consists of regularization or image processing operations carried out after the gradient computation.

-If desired functionality is missing from the main package, users can overload existing classes or contribute their own custom classes.
+If desired functionality is missing from the main package, users can contribute their own custom classes or overload existing ones.

 Installation